-- Teams arrive in Ithaca.
-An evening dinner with Johnson student hosts and peers gives participants an opportunity to mingle.
+- Teams arrive in New York City.
+An evening dinner with Johnson Organizers, Sponsoring Firms, and student hosts gives participants an opportunity to mingle.

 - Teams break for the keynote lunch following the first two rounds, where the announcement of the four finalist teams from the field of twelve is made.

 - The four finalists will proceed to make the second industry-specific stock pitch in the final round.
 Judges deliberate while students head to the awards reception, where first and second place winners are announced and all competitors can mingle with judges and peers.

 For each stock pitch, a single presenter from each team makes a ten-minute presentation, followed by judges' questioning of all three team members for five minutes.
 For each of the three stock pitches, teams feature a different team member as presenter.
 The event is held before a live audience, but other competing teams are not permitted to watch one another's presentations in the first two rounds.
 Finalists are allowed to watch other teams present as long as they have finished their own presentation.
 Non-finalists are allowed to watch final rounds.

 Students (Lodging and meals provided for participating students only)

 - Experience the intensity, depth, and breadth of questions posed by top investment professionals - the kinds of questions asked daily on Wall Street.